antoinetlc/reflectance_maps/README.md

 R_cross G_cross B_cross PatchReflectance
 ```

+Call the compute_maps function with a path to this directory to start the computation (see main.cpp).

 ## License

 Reflectance Maps.
 Author :  Antoine TOISOUL LE CANN.
 Copyright © 2016 Antoine TOISOUL LE CANN, Imperial College London.
 All rights reserved.